What's new:

 Accessible Documents

-Accessible documents are necessary any time new content in the form of PDFs, Word, Excel, PowerPoint information is added directly to or linked from a website.
-This provides an overview of accessibility for written (Word) and PDF documents and some initial steps you can take to begin making your documents…
+Accessible documents are necessary any time new content in the form Word, Excel, PowerPoint information is added directly to or linked from a website.
+This provides an overview of accessibility for written (Word) documents and initial accessibility steps you can take.

 Grackle Google Add-on